Caliber: 5.56x45mm M193

 The Low Maintenance Rifle project was initiated by US Army as a result of field experiences, gained through Vietnam war.
 The standard issue M16 rifle was found to be very sensitive for improper maintenance, and it was decided to look for an infantry rifle, which could work with much less attention paid to routine maintenance, cleaning and lubrication.
 The one possible niche for such weapons was the “insurgency weapon” for various pro-US (or anti-communist)movements in the third world countries.
 Development of the LMR project was handled to the US company Thompson-Ramo-Wooldridge (TRW) Inc, and work commence din 1971.
 Several prototype rifles were built between 1971 and 1973, when US Army decided to stop funding for LMR, as the Vietnam war was over, and M16A1 rifle was considered to be mature enough.

-TRWLMR is gas operated weapon that uses long-stroke gas piston, located at the right side of the barrel.
+TRW Low Maintenance Rifle is gas operated weapon that uses long-stroke gas piston, located at the right side of the barrel.
 Gas port is located near the muzzle, and gas block serves as a base for front sight.
 The barrel is enclosed in tubular metallic handguard with oval cooling slots.
 TRW fired only in full automatic mode, andfrom open bolt.
 Locking is achieved by a pair of rollers, that engage respective cuts in the barrel extension when in battery.
 Unlike most other roller-locked designs, LMR bolt had rollers at the top and the bottom, not at left and right.Charging handle was attached to the gas piston rod, and when turned down, locked the bolt in forward position for added safety.
 Trigger unit and pistol grip were borrowed from US M60 machine gun; manual safety was located at the left side of pistol grip.
 Magazine (of standard M16 pattern) was inserted horizontally from the left; empty cases were ejected to the right through the ejection port, which has dust cover that opens and closes automatically as gun is fired.
-Since the LMR was built into so called 'straight'or 'in line' layout, open sight were put onto high bases. front sight was of post type, rear sight was a flip-up diopter with two apertures.
-LMR combatcapabilities could be further enhanced with addition of light, removable bipod and M6 bayonet, which was attached at the top of gas cylinder, to the right ofthe barrel axis.
+Since the LMR was built into so called ‘straight’ or ‘in-line’ layout, open sight were put onto high bases.
+Front sight was of post type, rear sight was a flip-up diopter with two apertures.
+LMR comba tcapabilities could be further enhanced with addition of light, removable bipod and M6 bayonet, which was attached at the top of gas cylinder, to the right of the barrel axis.